SN 2024aecx: a fast-evolving Type IIb supernova with a prominent shock-cooling peak

 To interpret these features in SN~2024aecx, we model its bolometric light curve using a semi-analytic framework that incorporates two distinct physical components.
 First, the early peak is attributed to shock-cooling emission, which we calculate using the analytic prescriptions of \citet{Piro2021} to connect the peak's luminosity and duration to the envelope's mass and radius.
 Second, the main peak is powered by radioactive heating, which is modeled with the classical diffusion formalism of \citet{Arnett1982} to treat the thermalization of energy from the $^{56}\mathrm{Ni} \rightarrow ^{56}\mathrm{Co} \rightarrow ^{56}\mathrm{Fe}$ decay chain.
 This two-component framework provides a computationally efficient yet physically grounded description of the light curve, enabling a direct connection between its observed evolution and the underlying properties of the progenitor and explosion.

 To quantitatively constrain the physical parameters governing the light curve of SN~2024aecx, we performed a comprehensive Bayesian analysis using a Markov Chain Monte Carlo (MCMC) approach.
+The model parameters, their corresponding prior distributions, and the resulting best-fit values are summarized in Table~\ref{tab:sn2024aecx_params}.
+The fit to the bolometric light curve is presented in Figure~\ref{fig:lc_fitting}.
 The resulting posterior probability distributions for the key physical parameters of our model are presented in the corner plot in Figure~\ref{fig:fitting_corner}.
 As an external spectroscopic constraint, Fe\,II absorption features around maximum light indicate a photospheric velocity of \(\sim6500\,\mathrm{km\,s^{-1}}\) (Section~\ref{sec:spectroscopy}; Fig.~\ref{fig:velocity_evolution}); accordingly, we adopt \(v_{\rm ej}=6500\,\mathrm{km\,s^{-1}}\) in the fit.